Other pages on this site

 Griller | 6-12 | $0.24 - $0.48 |

-For dishwashers, energy use and cost per cycle are more useful measures than hourly running costs because most dishwashers have multiple options for the length and type of cycle (for example, eco versus full wash).
+Energy use and cost per cycle are more useful measures than hourly running costs for dishwashers because different cycles use different amounts of energy.

-The cost per year is based on a dishwasher that is run four times a week.
+The cost per year is based on a dishwasher that is run 4 times a week.

 Installation type | Capacity | kWh per cycle | Cost per cycle | Cost per year |